 Barry is a graduate of the University of Maryland School of Law.
 He also holds a Masters in Social Work from the University of Maryland and a Bachelor of Science, with a major in Government, from the University of Maryland.
 Barry has been practicing law in Maryland since 1993 and the District of Columbia since 1995.
-He was named “2015 Washingtonian Best Lawyer” by Washingtonian Magazine.
+He was named “2015 Washingtonian Best Lawyer” and “2018 Washingtonian Best Lawyer” by Washingtonian Magazine.

 As the executive director of the Jewish Foundation for Group Homes from 1984 through 1993, Barry oversaw the growth of the organization from serving six adults with developmental disabilities to serving almost one hundred adults with developmental and other disabilities.
 He serves now as a trustee of the Jewish Foundation for Group Homes Endowment.
 He also serves on the Board of the Ivymount Foundation, a preeminent school for children with developmental disabilities.